Intersections of blocks of cyclotomic Hecke algebras: Abstract

 \section{Abstract}

 Trinh and Xue have proposed a startling conjecture on intersections of blocks of cyclotomic Hecke algebras occurring in modular representation theory of finite reductive groups.
-We prove this conjecture for all exceptional type groups apart from $E_8$.
-We also propose several generalisations, to Suzuki and Ree groups, to non-rational Coxeter groups and even more generally to spetsial complex reflection groups, and confirm these in various cases.
+We prove this conjecture for all exceptional type groups apart from a few situations in type $E_8$.
+We also give a conceptual proof in all cases where relative Weyl groups are cyclic.
+Furthermore, we propose several generalisations, to Suzuki and Ree groups, to non-rational Coxeter groups and even more generally to spetsial complex reflection groups, and confirm these in various cases.

 \keywords{blocks of Hecke algebras, Harish-Chandra theory, complex reflection groups, spetses}

 \subjclass[2010]{20C08, 20C33}